Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 Though as Costello discovered after a lengthy exposition following an innocent query, the flower arrangements on the tables were done by Daar personally.
 He was debating if it would be appropriate to tease him about it when the hulking gaoian ambled alongside with a plate of pershorkies, and settled the issue directly.

-“Flowers have a whole different load o’ meaning with Gaoians, y’know.”
+"Flowers have a whole different load o’ meaning with Gaoians, y’know."
 The simple, shaped and twisted loop of silver shone brightly through his fur.

-Costello hadn’t spoken to him since before the coronation, and suddenly found himself at a bit of a loss. “…Forgive me, I’m not sure what the proper etiquette is…”
+Costello hadn’t spoken to him since before the coronation, and suddenly found himself at a bit of a loss. "…Forgive me, I’m not sure what the proper etiquette is…"

-“You can jus’ call me sir, I think.
-I ain’t ‘yer Great Father after all.”
+"You can jus’ call me sir, I think.
+I ain’t ‘yer Great Father after all."

-“Yessir.
-How the tables have turned.”
+"Yessir.
+How the tables have turned."

-“Yeah.”
+"Yeah."
 He wasn’t exactly…regretful.
 More like…

-“Simpler times.”
+"Simpler times."

-“…Yeah.
+"…Yeah.
 I never thanked you and Powell properly for that.
 It was…good for me.
-Just, being a simple ‘Back for a time, when all I had to worry about was if I could out-wrassle my friends.”
+Just, being a simple ‘Back for a time, when all I had to worry about was if I could out-wrassle my friends."

-“I was surprised to see you refrain this evening, if I’m honest.”
+"I was surprised to see you refrain this evening, if I’m honest."

 A little of Daar’s sly humor crept back in.
-“I ain’t gonna pick a fight at my own coronation feast I can’t be completely sure o’ winning, captain!”
+"I ain’t gonna pick a fight at my own coronation feast I can’t be completely sure o’ winning, captain!"
 He stood fully upright and surveyed the hall.
-“The Great Father can’t be seen ‘ta lose.”
+"The Great Father can’t be seen ‘ta lose."

-“From what I hear, you would have stood a good chance against any of them, even ‘Horse.”
+"From what I hear, you would have stood a good chance against any of them, even ‘Horse."

-“Yeah, but a good chance ain’t a certainty.
+"Yeah, but a good chance ain’t a certainty.
 ‘Sides, we all need to be ready for tomorrow anyway.
-Let…let them play.”
+Let…let them play."

 If there was more than a hint of regret in the Great Father’s voice, Costello diplomatically refused to notice it.
 Fortunately, it was just a passing shadow, replaced an instant later by one of Daar’s trademark baritone chitters.

-“Also…it’s good ‘fer the Champions ‘ta see who my friends are.”
+"Also…it’s good ‘fer the Champions ‘ta see who my friends are."

 *…Ah.* So he was a king after all.

-“You were saying something about the flowers.”
+"You were saying something about the flowers."

-“ - Yeah!
-So this is kinda inspired by somethin’ the Japanese do called Ikebana…”
+" - Yeah!
+So this is kinda inspired by somethin’ the Japanese do called Ikebana…"

 As it turned out, Daar had read up on the three Arts of Refinement from traditional Japanese culture.
 They apparently had disconcertingly deep parallels in Gaoian culture, and he’d taken a keen delight in blending the two.
 Whether this was for his personal benefit, or to thumb his nose at the Gaoian sense of Civilization, Costello couldn’t tell.

-“I had trouble with *Kōdō* though.
+"I had trouble with *Kōdō* though.
 That’s incense appreciation: I like pretty much everythin’ about it, except Human noses need a *way* stronger hit.
 I tried some o’ the traditional techniques and it was just…way too much.
-Fresh flowers are good enough!”
+Fresh flowers are good enough!"

-“You, shying away from incense?”
+"You, shying away from incense?"

-“Accordin’ to our medical people, my sense o’ smell is *literally* more’n a million times stronger’n yours.
+"Accordin’ to our medical people, my sense o’ smell is *literally* more’n a million times stronger’n yours.
 I don’t think there’s any way o’ comparin’ ‘tween us with a difference like that.
 Like… I can’t even imagine what red might be like.
 When I look at anythin’ you say is red, all I see is a kinda dull yellow.
-D’you like red?”
+D’you like red?"

-“Sure.
-It’s my favorite color.”
+"Sure.
+It’s my favorite color."

-“But would you wanna live in a house where *everythin’* is red?”
+"But would you wanna live in a house where *everythin’* is red?"

-“...I mean…”
+"...I mean…"

-“Bright, nuclear, inescapable, *glowing* red?”
+"Bright, nuclear, inescapable, *glowing* red?"

-“Okay.
+"Okay.
 Maybe not.
-Is that what it’s like?”
+Is that what it’s like?"

 Daar aimed his nose and took a quick sniff.
-“Costello, I can smell you used Ivory soap with aloe three days ago, which isn’t what you normally use.
-You had some company that night, huh?”
+"Costello, I can smell you used Ivory soap with aloe three days ago, which isn’t what you normally use.
+You had some company that night, huh?"

-“You can smell *that?”*
+"You can smell *that?"*

-“She smells healthy.
-Also, you use latex-free--”
+"She smells healthy.
+Also, you use latex-free--"

-“Point made!”
+"Point made!"

-Daar chittered to himself; the bastard *knew* what he was doing. “...So yeah,” he said.
-“Incense is a bit strong.”
+Daar chittered to himself; the bastard *knew* what he was doing. "...So yeah," he said.
+"Incense is a bit strong."

-“And the tea ceremony?”
+"And the tea ceremony?"

-“That’s more Gyotin’s thing.”
+"That’s more Gyotin’s thing."

-“I’ve seen his tea ceremony,” Costello nodded.
-“I think he said it owed more to Chinese tradition, however.
-Not that I’d know one from the other...”
+"I’ve seen his tea ceremony," Costello nodded.
+"I think he said it owed more to Chinese tradition, however.
+Not that I’d know one from the other..."

 There was a happy jeer of some kind from a table in the corner and the sound of boisterously raised voices.
 Not shouting or angry, just… party-loud.
 Daar snorted and flicked an ear.
-“Fair ‘nuff.
-C’mon, let’s go rein in the Lads ‘fore they break my Champions.”
+"Fair ‘nuff.
+C’mon, let’s go rein in the Lads ‘fore they break my Champions."

 In fact, they arrived just in time for a drinking game, which would have proven interesting.
 Myaku’s legendary Gaoian tolerance for alcohol versus Firth’s ridiculous mass would have made for a hell of a contest.

 They needed to be ready for tomorrow, sadly.
 Daar at least spared Costello from having to point that out by doing it himself.

-“This here is a life question we’re gonna hafta ponder another time.”
+"This here is a life question we’re gonna hafta ponder another time."

 Still, despite the call for moderation the night was a fun one.
 It felt like a celebration before they suited up the next day for a terrible mission.